clarksonchang/teacher-student-api/README.md

     ```json
     { "message": "I am alive" }
     ```
-8. You can now proceed to use the endpoints defined in the next section.
+8. You can now proceed to use the endpoints defined in the next section!

 ## Link to API endpoints

-For `development` environment, prepend `http://localhost:{PORT}` or `http://127.0.0.1:{PORT}` to the route.
+For the `development` environment, prepend `http://localhost:{PORT}` or `http://127.0.0.1:{PORT}` to the route.
 The default value for `{PORT}` should be `3000`.

-For `production` environment, prepend `ec2-13-212-44-191.ap-southeast-1.compute.amazonaws.com:3000` to the route.
+For the `production` environment, prepend `http://ec2-13-212-44-191.ap-southeast-1.compute.amazonaws.com:3000` to the route (e.g. `http://ec2-13-212-44-191.ap-southeast-1.compute.amazonaws.com:3000/api/register`)

 | #   | Method | Route                         | Description                                                      |
 | :-- | :----- | :---------------------------- | :--------------------------------------------------------------- |